 Is there training available on how to use Faculty Insight?

-Below are two short videos available to help you learn how to use Faculty Insight to manage your research profile and search for scholars with whom to collaborate and find funding that matches your research interests.
+The Faculty Insight Guide is available to support faculty, staff and students.
+Users can learn to manage their research profile and search for scholars with whom to collaborate and find funding that matches your research interests.

 You may also contact the Academic Analytics contact at your university or within your School/College.